 In the meantime, you can do a few things to make the transition easier: update your resume, reach out to your network of contacts, and attend job fairs and networking events.
 Finally, don’t be afraid to ask for help – plenty of support groups and resources are available for people who have lost their jobs.

 So, you have had the dreaded meeting or email.
 It’s finally happening you are being made redundant.

 It’s not you; it’s us.
 We don’t need you anymore, sorry!

-Receiving this news can be extremely frightening and stressful if the loss of this income is going to be a significant problem, especially if it’s going to be a major problem very soon.
+Receiving this news can be extremely worrying and stressful if the loss of this income is going to be a significant problem, especially if it’s going to be a major problem very soon.

-Being made redundant may fill you with dread all with relief, either way, the loss of income in the short or medium-term might bring with it financial problems you could do without.
+Being made redundant may fill you with dread or with relief; either way, the loss of income in the short or medium term might bring with it financial problems you could do without.

 If you’re thinking